Star Wars Room

 A few room details: 12′ ceiling, 14′ diagonal screen, Mohawk Portico Style Essentials carpet color Black Magic, Row One Bogart Leather Chairs Azul Blue, Hand Hewn Faux Beams Espresso, Hand forged wrought iron Gothic Wall Sconces, Acoustic 4” acoustic panels Charcoal, paint color Midnight Magic, custom pillows and banners, flicker torch light bulbs.

 The hall into the Foyer was designed to visually “set the stage” for movie goers, as well as be functional for serving movie snacks, drinks and provide storage.
 We consulted with the cabinet maker as the Foyer Marquee cabinet was a specialized request and took a lot of working together with the finish carpenter to figure it out.
 The majority of the decor are licensed United Cutlery weapons and WēTā figures.
-The original artwork “Traces in Time” is by artist Anna Potsch, the daughter of a friend of mine in Austria.
+At the far wall is the original artwork “Traces in Time” by artist Anna Potsch, the daughter of a friend of mine in Austria.

 Left to Right: Illuminated Staff of Gandalf the Grey, Pipe staff of Gandalf, Horn of Gondor, Second Age Gondorian Shield, “Narsil” Sword of King Elessar, Illuminated Moria Staff of Gandalf, Staff of Gandalf the White.

 Left wall: Bearded Axe of Gimli.

 Centered between windows: Parchment Map of Middle-Earth, Sword of Fili the Dwarf, “Ocrist” Sword of Thorin Oakenshild, Fighting Knives of Legolas, Sword of Bard the Bowman, Sword of Kili the Dwarf.